Concept by: Marta Mandolini

 Description

-Waldorf (Steiner) education, the Montessori Method and Loris Malaguzzi’s Reggio Emilia method will be discussed in an interactive way.
-This will include comparing the different theories and involving participants in an active reflection about their way of teaching and the importance of the child being the protagonist of his/her development.
-A part of the course will be dedicated to Bruno Munari’s method “Playing with Art”.
-A short introduction about the alternative Catalan non-directive education panorama will also be included, as well as an overview on Positive Education and Positive Psychology.
+The Montessori Method and Loris Malaguzzi’s Reggio Emilia method will be discussed in an interactive way: This will include comparing the different theories and involving participants in an active reflection about their way of teaching and the importance of the child being the protagonist of his/her development.

-The outcome of all of this, is the activation of a thought-provoking learning process.
+The outcome of all of this is the activation of a thought-provoking learning process.
 Participants will practice critical and creative thinking skills, inspired by the alternative methods mentioned above.
-Independence, freedom, creativity, child-centered, respect, global development are the keywords of the course.
-At the end, participants will have the chance to create a project for their school that incorporates the knowledge acquired, following a Design Thinking process.
+Independence, freedom, creativity, child-centeredness, respect, and global development are the keywords of the course.

 Learning outcomes